STONEWALL NATIONAL MUSEUM & ARCHIVES

 Call For Proposals - 2020 Symposium on LGBTQ Youth

-($350 includes welcome reception, daily breakfast & lunch Mon & Tue)
+($350 includes welcome reception, daily breakfast & two lunches)

 Stonewall National Education Project is uniquely poised through its vast national network of professionals, to help eliminate barriers, stand up for and empower our young people.
 The program is a ground-breaking partnership with a national network, first initiated in 2013.
 What started as a network of 13 school districts has grown to over 60 school districts serving LGBTQ youth.
 Stonewall National Education Project is an advocate for the safety, inclusion, and value of LGBTQ students, with a focus on improving student achievement, attendance, and graduation rates.

-Now in its eighth year, Stonewall National Education Project positively impacts the lives of countless LGBTQ youth, and their classmates, from a spectrum of major cities and small towns across the nation.
+Now in its seventh year, Stonewall National Education Project positively impacts the lives of countless LGBTQ youth, and their classmates, from a spectrum of major cities and small towns across the nation.

 In April 2020, the Stonewall National Education Project Annual Symposium will gather more than 150 school district leaders, federal and state agencies, not for profit organizations, and university offices including large metropolitan areas such as New York City, Los Angeles, San Francisco, Chicago, Boston, Houston, Philadelphia, Seattle, Portland, San Diego, and Washington, DC.
 State Departments of Education have attended from Michigan, Massachusetts, Washington, North Carolina, Rhode Island.
 Federal agencies and not for profit organizations have included US Department of Health and Human Services, CDC – Division of Adolescent and School Health, American Psychological Association, HRC, Gender Spectrum and more.